feihong/office-setup/create-iso-file.md

    ```
    hdiutil convert /path/to/source.dmg -format UDTO -o /path/to/destination
    ```
 1. The output file will have an extension of .cdr, but just change the extension to .iso and it should work just fine.
+You can even mount the .iso file on Windows 10.

 ## Source